 Printer copies from public computers are available for 10 cents per black/white page and 50 cents for color.

 We recommend against entering private or personal information on any public Internet workstation.
 This includes entering such things as logins and passwords for bank accounts, stock brokerage accounts, commercial vendor accounts and the like.
 We do not, and cannot, guarantee the privacy of any such information entered on a public workstation.
 Our machines are meant to be used for research purposes and not as means of conducting personal or corporate business.
 The USA Patriot Act (2001) also affects the privacy of library records.

 - Our policies for public Internet workstations apply to wireless users as well.

 - The Library does not provide support or advice in getting your personal laptop enabled for wireless service.
 Please contact your service provider if you need help.

 - We are pleased to offer wireless Internet access to library users.
-However, be advised that wireless service is not considered a "mission critical" library service.
-Our limited technical support time will always be focused first on our online system and second on public Internet access through our library workstations.
 We cannot guarantee wireless service will always be available when the library is open.
 Please inform us if you believe the service is down.
-There is no support for wireless service on weekends.
-Wireless service is only available during Library hours.

 - The St. Helena Public Library does not filter our wireless router.